-Cars have revolutionized the world we live in, and fast cars have fascinated people since the very beginning — often times for no real reason other than fame and glory.
-Let’s be honest — how often will you get to drive your car at 300 km/h, even if it’s able to go that fast?
-No matter the reason, we like fast cars, so let’s learn a bit more about them.
+Cars have revolutionized the world we live in, and fast cars have fascinated people since the very beginning — oftentimes for no real reason other than fame and glory.
+This is perhaps truer now than at any time in the past; after all, even if you have the fastest car in the world, how often could you truly push it to the limit?
+Just to be clear, we’re talking about production cars here, none of that rally things.
+Still, no matter the reason, we like fast cars, so let’s learn a bit more about them.
 Here’s a list of the fastest cars, decade by decade.

 - 1 1880-1889 | Horse carriage | 10-30 mph (16-48 km/h)